SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 </Tabs>
 ````

-Here you can see that the major difference between a Transform Gem and a DataSource Gem is
+Here you can see that the differences between a Transform Gem and a DataSource Gem is

 1. The Source/Target Gem extends `DatasetSpec`
 2. It has two Dialog functions: `sourceDialog` and `targetDialog`.
 They return both a `DatasetDialog` object, whereas for any Transform Gem, the dialog function returns a `Dialog` object.